vEnhance/1802/src/vecfield.typ

 == Stay determined

 This is probably super overwhelming right now, and @fig-int-chart-stokes might be frightening to look at because there's so much information in it.
 Don't worry, we'll take @fig-int-chart-stokes apart one piece at a time over the rest of the semester.
-This will be a three-phase program:

-- First, I'll tell you how to _integrate_ work and flux of a vector field.
+- First, I'll tell you how to compute each of grad, curl, div in @sec-gcd.
-- Second, I will define _individually_ each of the three transformations grad, curl, div.
+  This section has no integration in it.
+- Second, I'll talk about work, and how it's computed.
+  I'll also

   (Actually we defined the first one already, so it's just curl and div.)
 - Third, I'll tell you how grad, curl, and div interact, using the _generalized Stokes' theorem_.